Winter Packing List: How To Avoid Freezing To Death

 I used the foot warmers more sparingly, mainly for Aurora-watching.
 Actually, it was more like Aurora waiting.
 Standing and waiting in the cold meant my toes would get cold, even in my awesome Oboz boots.

 However, not all hand/foot warmers are made equally.
 The easiest and cheapest to get your hands on are the standard one-time-use warmers.
-Open them up from their packaging, and they stay warm for about 4 hours or so.
+Open them up from their packaging, and they stay warm for about four hours or so.
 But that’s it – you can’t reuse them.

 I recently came across these sorts of reusable ones from Ignik that are worth trying.
-Each warmer provides up to 10 hours of heat; a reusable AirBarrier Pouch minimizes air permeability and you can save unused warmer heat for up to 72 hours, for intermittent use!
+Each warmer provides up to 10 hours of heat; a reusable AirBarrier Pouch minimizes air permeability, and you can save unused warmer heat for up to 72 hours for intermittent use!
 Plus – these warmers are 98 percent biodegradable (contents can be composted after use).

 Electric Pocket-Sized Handwarmers with 3 heat settings will keep your hands toasty warm in the cold temps.
 These are ultra light and thin and will easily fit in your pockets.
 In addition they heat up really fast, and will last for aproximately 4 to 8 hrs.